mainframe95/mainframe95/README.md

 - 👋 Hi, I’m @mainframe95
-- 👀 I'm interested in new ideas
+- 👀 I'm looking for new job as python or javascript developer
-- 🌱 I’m currently learning how create Telegram bot and django-nija
+- 🌱 i speak french and english
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on new ideas
-- 📫 DM mensahjunior13@gmail.com
+- 📫 Join me on mensahjunior13@gmail.com

 <!---
 mainframe95/mainframe95 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.